A case study of multiple wave solutions in a reaction-diffusion system using invariant manifolds and global bifurcations: Introduction

-With a strategic combination of invariant manifold analysis and bifurcation theory we find the traveling wave solutions identifying each of them as a specific heteroclinic/homoclinic connection or a periodic orbit in the four-dimensional phase space.
+With a strategic combination of numerical methods for invariant manifolds and bifurcation theory, we find the traveling wave solutions identifying each of them as a specific heteroclinic/homoclinic connection or a periodic orbit in the four-dimensional phase space of the associated ODEs.
 We classify these solutions into 12 different classes depending on the topological type of the associated orbit.
-We also determine conditions on the model parameters so that there is such a particular kind of solution and identify homoclinic chaotic dynamics as one of the sources of complicated behaviour.
-All in all, this collection of dynamical objects represent desired wave fronts, wave pulses and wave trains, corresponding to bounded solutions of \eqref{difusion} which ensure survival of both populations in the long term.
+We also determine conditions on the model parameters so that there is such a particular kind of solution and identify homoclinic chaotic dynamics as one of the sources of complicated behavior.